Eradication of bovine tuberculosis through basic research and discovery (ERADbTB)

 How to apply

-A Letter of Intent is a prerequisite for submission of a full application.
-Letters of Intent must be received before 4 November 2014, 4pm
+A Letter of Intent is a prerequisite for submission of a full application (see timetable below).

-The Letter of Intent must adhere to the following guidelines:
+The Letter of Intent had to adhere to the following guidelines:

 - The Letter of Intent is limited to three pages only

 - On page 1, provide only the following information:

 - indicate which theme this proposal is addressing